 What is FutureDocs Abroad?

-This is an exclusive once-in-a-lifetime opportunity for qualified undergraduate students to gain hands-on experience in real-life gross anatomy labs, operating rooms, medical treatment rooms, and shadowing doctors.
+This is an overseas honors program, reserved for the most dedicated students who aspire to work in the medical field.
+It is an exclusive, once-in-a-lifetime opportunity for qualified undergraduate students to gain real-life experience in gross anatomy labs, operating rooms, medical treatment rooms, and shadowing doctors.
 Students will spend a minimum of 70 hours in the hospital and other medical facilities experiencing the day-to-day lives of doctors.

-None of this can be experienced in the U.S. because of HIPAA, our privacy laws.
-That is why FutureDocs Abroad can be so essential.
-We put students into an intense medical environment where every single day they are taking part in exactly the activities that medical students and physicians take part in.
-Allowing passionate and qualified undergraduate students an opportunity to experience right now what previously they’ve seen only on TV!
+FutureDocs Abroad puts students into an intense medical environment overseas, where every single day they are taking part in exactly the activities that medical students experiene as they observe physicians.
+It allows passionate and qualified undergraduate students an opportunity to experience right now what they’ve only been able to imagine!

 Gross anatomy; in the anatomy lab working with an anatomy professor, learning about the anatomy and proper dissection of human cadavers, and practicing those dissection techniques on full cadavers.

-Going out into the wards, emergency room, clinics, spending time with physicians across dozens of specialties to truly understand what it’s like to be a doctor.
-Watching them interact with patients, handling real-life situations, and in some cases having the opportunity to assist.
+Shadowing physicians; going out into the wards, emergency room, clinics, spending time with physicians across dozens of specialties to truly understand what it’s like to be a doctor.
+Watching them interact with patients, handling real-life situations, and administering treatment.